-- Copy the first row and paste it into your web browser.
+- Copy the first row, and paste it into your web browser.

-- Choose the official support site and download drivers.
+- Choose the official support site, and download drivers.

 - Install drivers and restart your PC.

-Additionally, you can use alternative search provided by the GPU manufacturer.
+Additionally, you can use an alternative search provided by the GPU manufacturer.
 For the detailed insight, you’ll need to navigate to one of these 3 sites.

-That should do it.
 Just in case you have suggestions, questions or remarks, make sure to post them below.
 We’ll be thankful for your feedback.